How to Care for Sweet Basil

 Provided you had successful seed germination, there should be at least a couple of young basil seedlings per cup.
 Continue to provide moisture and let them grow until they've reached a size where two sets of true leaves are present.
 At this time, gently pull or cut weak plants at the soil line in each cup.
 Thin so that only the strongest basil seedling remains in each seed cup.

 - Once the sweet basil seedlings have been thinned, return to your regular water and lighting regimen for the next couple of days before transplanting.
 This short resting time will provide the basil seedlings a recovery period from any root damage that may have been caused during thinning.

 - At this point, the basil seedlings may be transplanted into a container double the original size.

-- Continue to house the sweet basil plants indoors until the week of the average last frost arrives.
+- Continue to house them indoors until the week of the average last frost arrives.
 At such time, the plants may begin the process of hardening off.

 - After completion of hardening off, the sweet basil plants may be permanently planted into their final location or container.

 Caring for sweet basil is like riding a bicycle!
 Once you've learned the process, you'll never forget it!
-Realizing that there's a bunch of gardeners well versed in growing sweet basil, I'd like to welcome you to share any unique tips or tricks that have been successful for you.
-Thanks for reading this article on how to care for sweet basil plants.
-Happy gardening!
+Realizing that there's a bunch of gardeners well versed in growing this herb, I'd like to welcome you to share any unique tips or tricks that have been successful for you.
+Thanks for reading, and happy gardening!